nikita-kazakov/nikita-kazakov.github.io/_posts/2021-09-18-deploy-multiple-sites-docker.md

 nano docker-compose.yml
 ```

-Let's copy and paste the docker-compose configuration for nginx proxy manager taken directly from their [github readme](https://github.com/jc21/nginx-proxy-manager).
+Let's copy and paste the docker-compose configuration for Nginx Proxy Manager taken directly from their [github readme](https://github.com/jc21/nginx-proxy-manager).

 ```
 ---